AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 ~~~
 Inputs have the sane meaning of the unidimensional domain case: here are explained only the ones that differ.

--**`X`**: R matrix of numeric values: each row (m) is the evaluation of the functional element in a point of its domain, each column (n) is a specific time instant (equispaced) at which the evaluation occurs.
+-**`X`**: matrix of numeric (real) values: each row (m) is the evaluation of the functional element in a point of its domain, each column (n) is a specific time instant (equispaced) at which the evaluation occurs.
 In this case, originally, each time instants is a matrix, in which each entries contains the evaluation of the functional data in that specific point.
 Data have to be mapped to obtain an input equal to the unidimensional domain case: a vector in which all the columns are lined up represents a single time instant (m is the total number of evaluations in the grid): are then put next to each other sequentially.
 To represent more complex domains: NaNs are put in all the points of the grid that do not belong to the domain.
 Below, some functions are used to map the data (to understand in which format data can be stored).

 -**`disc_ev_xi`**: discrete points of the domain for which the evaluations are available along dimension $i$.
 Default value: equispaced grid between left and right extreme of dimension $i$.